But first, what is an SEO copywriter?

 Write the story first

 Imagine that your brief as a copywriter is to write for a company that wants to market a new and better mousetrap.
-Start by writing a story based on these keywords.
+You would start by writing a story based on these two keywords.

 There are hundreds of ideas you could use.
 Perhaps a tale about an old cat or stolen cheese.
 You could tell a story about how your father used to set traps for mice in the kitchen and how much your mother dreaded opening cupboards.